UGSDW/ugsdw.github.io/together/index.md

 # Why a union?

+Workers deserve a voice.
+Without student workers, there would be no food, no library, no mentor sessions, no mail delivery.
+We do vital work for the college.
+Some students work 20 hours a week.
+We should have a say in how we work.

 Grinnell has always valued self-governance.
 College president George Gates famously said that "It is 10,000 times better that young people should learn to govern themselves."
 Despite this, self-governance is notably absent in